 Now that I have completed a training and an internship in this domain, I feel more confident about my career path.
 Many doors have opened for me, and all thanks to Internshala for that.

 Are you intrigued by data analytics too and want to find out if it’s right up your alley?
-Then, check out Internshala’s Tableau training.
+Then, check out Internshala’s Tableau course.
 Use BLOG10 to get a discount of 10%.